 What does days in inventory measure?

-Days in inventory shows how long, on average, it takes a company to sell its products.
-It reflects how well the company manages its stock and turns it into sales.
+Days in inventory (DSI) shows how long, on average, it takes a company to sell its current stock.
+It reflects how well the company manages its inventory and turns it into sales.
+A lower number typically means faster turnover and better cash flow.

 What is the average number of days on hand?